Code-Institute-Submissions/milestone-1-anthonyforrest/README.md

 # Milestone Project 1
 # Website for actor Anthony Forrest
-This website concept is being hosted on github: [Actor Anthony Forrest](https://asforrest.github.io/milestone-1-anthonyforrest/)
+This concept is being hosted on github, please use the following link to access the website: [Actor Anthony Forrest](https://asforrest.github.io/milestone-1-anthonyforrest/)

 ## User Experiece